ucloud/terraform-provider-ucloud/website/docs/r/vpc_peering_connection.html.markdown

 - - -

 * `peer_project_id` - (Optional, ForceNew) The ID of accepter project of the specific VPC Peering Connection to retrieve.
+* `peer_region` - (Optional, ForceNew) The region of the specific VPC Peering Connection to retrieve.